arctop/unity-socket-client-example/README.md

 namespace *io.neuos* contains 2 classes.

-*NeuosStreamConstants* holds all relavent constants needed, and is derived off of [NeuosSDK.java](https://github.com/arctop/Neuos-SDK/blob/main/neuosSDK/src/main/java/io/neuos/NeuosSDK.java) and [NeuosStreamService.kt](https://github.com/arctop/Neuos-SDK/blob/main/neuosSDK/src/main/java/io/neuos/NeuosStreamService.kt)
+*[NeuosStreamConstants](/Assets/Scripts/io/neuos/NeuosStreamConstants.cs)* holds all relavent constants needed, and is derived off of [NeuosSDK.java](https://github.com/arctop/Neuos-SDK/blob/main/neuosSDK/src/main/java/io/neuos/NeuosSDK.java) and [NeuosStreamService.kt](https://github.com/arctop/Neuos-SDK/blob/main/neuosSDK/src/main/java/io/neuos/NeuosStreamService.kt)

-*NeuosStreamClient* is a MonoBehaviour that does all the heavy lifting of connection, authentication, parsing and socket handling.
+*[NeuosStreamClient](/Assets/Scripts/io/neuos/NeuosStreamClient.cs)* is a MonoBehaviour that does all the heavy lifting of connection, authentication, parsing and socket handling.

-With these 2 classes and [Json.Net](https://www.newtonsoft.com/json) in your project, you can implement a project using the Neuos Stream.
+With these 2 classes and [Json.Net](https://www.newtonsoft.com/json) in your project, you can implement a project using the Neuos™ Stream.

 The project was developed using Unity 2019.4 LTS